CryptoGnome/Bybit-Bot/README.md

 Edit Settings.py file with text editor:
 ---------------------------------------------------------------
-Enter API Keys for ALL exchanges (Orders are only placed on Deribit - Bitmex is READ ONLY) We use Bitmex for liquidations, Deribit for price calculation(Bybit does not have tick data), and bybit to place orders.
+Enter API Keys for ALL exchanges.
+We use Bitmex for liquidations, and Bybit to place orders.

 MAIN SETTINGS: